Updated July 15, 2023

-- It helps the main insurer to grow or multiply in terms of volume of premium.
+- It helps the main insurer to grow or multiply in terms of the volume of premiums.

-- It protects the main insurer from catastrophe to occur.
+- Protects the main insurer from catastrophes occurring.

-- It increases the capacity to assume more risks & to issue to more policies.
+- Increases the capacity to assume more risks & to issue more policies.

-- It provides a great stability to the profits of insurance business.
+- Provides great stability to the profits of the insurance business.